Our Capabilities- CAMP

 Mounted cross sections of a ¾” nominal copper pipe

-Imaging of metals by reflected light or stereo microscopy, up to 100X magnification, by scanning electron microscopy, up to 2500X magnification, and by HiRox digital imaging microscopy, up to 3500X magnification and in color.
+CAMP offers imaging by reflected light or stero microscopy, up to 100X magnification, imaging by scanning electron microscope (secondary electron and backscatter electron) up to 250kX magnification, and HiRox digital imaging microscope, up to 3500X magnification in color.

 Elemental Analysis